 Detox Help for Alcohol Abuse and Addiction

 Alcohol detox is the beginning of recovery from alcohol addiction.
-If you or someone you love suffers from alcohol addiction, Serenity House Detox provides the programs you need in West Palm Beach and Fort Lauderdale, Florida.
+If you or someone you love suffers from alcohol addiction, Serenity House Detox & Recovery provides the programs you need in Jupiter and Fort Lauderdale, Florida.
 Find relief with any of the following programs: